 The DPCAP loan will have an interest rate of 3% with a maximum term of 30 years.
 Upon the sale of the property, the balance of the DPCAP loan and any interest, late charges, and satisfaction fees accrued must be paid to the DPCAP program.

 The DPCAP is run by Community Financial Services of the Lehigh Valley, and can be reached at (484) 893-1036

 The City of Bethlehem partners with the Salvation Army to provide short term rental assistance to residents.
 Information can be obtained by calling the Salvation Army at (610) 867-4681

 Residents needing assistance with finding housing or rental payments should call 211, which is the United Way’s Coordinated Entry Number.
 From there, a trained counselor will be able to direct your call to the appropriate agency.

 The City of Bethlehem Housing Rehabilitation Program provides assistance to homeowners within the City of Bethlehem for improving their residence, complying with city code requirements, making weatherization improvements and lead paint remediation.
 The improved property must be located within the city and must be the property owner’s primary residence.
 Program eligibility is based on income of all persons living in the home.
-An application and program guidelines can be found here (Link to docs).
 More information is available by calling the Office of Housing Rehabilitation at 610-865-7096

 RFQ for Contractors: